 However, there is good news as well.
 If you have your health or a skill you can turn that into supplemental income.
 This could be a part-time job.
 It might be starting a second career.
 You could even use the Internet and start your own online business.
 There are crazier ideas right!

 So, with that in mind, want to know what is the best jobs for people over 50 years old?
 How about a second career now that people continue to work full time into their 70s or even 80s?
 In this article, I will offer a few of the best jobs, part-time or second career, and starting a new business you can focus on today.
-You can start by joining a community of people that would stand by you until you succeed in make money from home part-time or full-time.
+You can start by joining a community of people that would stand by you until you succeed in making money from home part-time or full-time.

-Jobs For People Over 50 Years Old
+Best Jobs For People Over 50 Years Old

 Once you hit 50 finding a job could become a little harder because of your age.
 Although employers are not supposed to discriminate against somebody based on age I don’t think it’s realistic to not say that doesn’t happen.